mindaffect/pymindaffectBCI/README.rst

 The *noisetag* module mindaffectBCI SDK provides a number of tools to hide this complexity from the application developers.
 Using the most extreeem of these all the application developer has to do is provide a function to _draw_ the display as instructed by the noisetag module.

 Note: this should be in a separate file from the *output* example above.
-You can find the complete code for this minimal-presentation on our `github <https://github.com/mindaffect/pymindaffectBCI/blob/master/mindaffectBCI/examples/presentation/minimal_presentation.py>`_
+You can find the complete code for this minimal-presentation on our `examples/presentation/minimal_presentation.py <https://github.com/mindaffect/pymindaffectBCI/blob/master/mindaffectBCI/examples/presentation/minimal_presentation.py>`_

 To use this.
 Import the module and creat the noisetag object.